 HOW TO PLAY The Academic WorldQuest competition is a contest between 4-person teams, each representing a high school.
 It is moderated by a prominent figure in the field of international affairs or journalism.
 Teams compete by answering multiple-choice rounds of questions.
 A full competition is 50 questions, with 5 rounds of 10 questions per round.
 Each team has to submit a single answer to each question.
 The team with the highest number of correct answers wins.
 Trophies are awarded to the top three teams, plus cash prizes and other gifts are given.

 CONTEST QUESTIONS Questions will have four multiple choice answers.
 Questions will be projected on a screen and will be read aloud by a moderator.
 Teams will have 45 seconds to discuss each question and write down their answer.
 Answer sheets will be collected at the end of every round.
 All questions will be drawn from the sources listed in the Study Guide.
-The topics for the 2018 competition will be available the third week of September.
+The topics for the 2019 competition will be available in early November.

 "Like" us on Facebook at Academic WorldQuest of the Desert and receive regular updates.

 Introducing three members of our Palm Desert High School Winning Team.
 And did you know that they came in Second Place in the National WorldQuest Competition in Washington, DC, in April, 2018!!